Jet pack: Bell Jet Flying Belt: wingless

 In 1965 Bell Aerosystems concluded a new contract with the Defense Advanced Research Projects Agency (DARPA) to develop a jet pack with a turbojet engine.
 This project was called the "Jet Flying Belt", or simply the "Jet Belt".
 Wendell Moore and John K. Hulbert, a specialist in gas turbines, worked to design a new turbojet pack.
 Williams Research Corporation (now Williams International) in Walled Lake, Michigan, designed and built a new turbojet engine to Bell's specifications in 1969.
 It was called the WR19, had a rated thrust of 430 lbf and weighed 68 lb.
 The Jet Belt first flew free on 7 April 1969 at the Niagara Falls Municipal Airport.
 Pilot Robert Courter flew about 100 m in a circle at an altitude of 7 m, reaching a speed of 45 km/h.
 The following flights were longer, up to 5 minutes.
 Theoretically, this new pack could fly for 25 minutes at velocities up to 135 km/h.

 In spite of successful tests, the U.S. Army lost interest.
 The pack was complex to maintain and too heavy.
 Landing with its weight on their back was hazardous to the pilot, and catastrophic loss of a turbine blade could have been lethal.

 Thus, the Bell Jet Flying Belt remained an experimental model.
-On 29 May 1969, Wendell Moore died of complications from a heart attack he had suffered six months earlier, and work on the turbojet pack was ended.
+On 29 May 1969, Wendell Moore died of complications from a heart attack he had suffered six months earlier, and work on the turbojet pack ended.
 Bell sold the sole version of the "Bell pack", together with the patents and technical documentation, to Williams Research Corporation.
 This pack is now in the Williams International company museum.